rst-workbench/rst-converter-service/README.md

 - dis
 - rs3
+- rstlatex (for embedding RST trees into LaTeX documents)
 - tree-prettyprint (ASCII-style tree)
 - tree-png (image of an nltk Tree)
 - tree-png-base64 (base64 encoded image of an nltk Tree)